ForgingAntiquity/forgingantiquity.github.io/conference2019.md

 From Thucydides to the New Testament, Zoroaster to hieroglyphs, from Egypt to e-Bay, this showcase will highlight research undertaken as part of the Australian Research Council-funded Project ‘Forging Antiquity: Authenticity, forgery, and fake papyri’, featuring presentations from Macquarie staff and students, and our overseas partners.

+**Funding for this showcase** has been provided by the Australian Research Council.

+###### Speakers
+(all speakers from Macquarie University except where noted)

+Richard Bott, 'Assumed Authenticity: Expertise, Authentication, and the Sheikh Ibada Fakes' Malcolm Choat, 'Constantine Simonides and his New Testament Papyri' Lauren Dundler,'#antiquitiesdealers – The Construction of Dealer Persona in the Internet Antiquities Market' Isabelle Marthot-Santaniello (University of Basel), 'The challenges of Writer Identification on papyrus' Vanessa Mawby, George Topalidis, and Penny Blake, 'Theopompus (of Chios?) and his Hieroglyphs: Constantine Simonides and 19th century Egyptology'
+Rachel Yuen-Collingridge,